 2. Scanned Report With a Simple Layout but Dense Information

-A major challenge of extracting patient data from EMRs involves processing tables.
+A major challenge of extracting patient data from EMRs involves processing tables of text.
 This is because we have to correlate fields to the column titles with positional information and natural language understanding of the titles.
 As columns get spread out, it becomes harder to correlate fields and values without misidentifying the fields with values outside the table.
 Tables are by far the most challenging part of this process.
 Due to the high variation of formats that providers use, its challenging to build pipelines that fully correlate this information.

 3. Searchable EMR With Semi-Complex Layout